 03 of 05

 Sweet, mashed, roasted—is there a Thanksgiving meal that doesn't include one or two perennial family favorite potato dishes?
 Probably not, so thank goodness potatoes are naturally gluten-free!
 Just be sure you are not adding any flour, breadcrumbs, and certain brands of marshmallows to the dish, and you should be in the clear.
 Almost any recipe for mashed potatoes will be gluten-free, as will roasted potatoes with herbs.
-Or simply swap out an ingredient or two; gluten-free scalloped potatoes replaces wheat flour as its thickener with a rice flour.
+Or simply swap out an ingredient or two; gluten-free scalloped potatoes replace wheat flour as its thickener with a rice flour.

 Most sweet potato recipes will also be gluten-free, except when it comes to casseroles; some recipes contain flour and certain brands of marshmallows are also not gluten-free.
 A good choice is a crockpot sweet potato casserole with apples.

 And we all know a good, thick gravy gets its consistency from flour, but there are ingredients you can substitute to achieve the same texture.
 A gluten-free turkey gravy uses sweet rice flour along with the turkey drippings to create a thick and delicious gravy, and keto gravy utilizes eggs and gelatin for a smooth finish.

 04 of 05

 Every family has its own traditional dishes for Thanksgiving, but there's always room for inspiration (and to assure there are enough gluten-free choices).
 Add a bowl of wild rice with mushrooms to the buffet alongside a simple platter of roasted carrots.
 A dish of roasted Brussels sprouts, butternut squash, and cranberries is a great way to bring together the flavors of the season in a delicious side dish.Continue to 5 of 5 below.